pdy-sdn/pandeysudan.github.io/_talks/talks.md

        alt="University of Arizona alumni at the 12th NCEE Conference" style="width:600px;">
   <figcaption style="font-size:0.9em; text-align:left;">
-    Connecting with University of Arizona alumni at the 12th NCEE
+    Connecting with University of Arizona alumni at the 12th NCEE.
   </figcaption>
 </figure>